daytonaio/content/articles/YYYYMMDD_article_template.md

 ---
-title: "Title of the Article"
+title: "Title of the Article.
+The title should be a max. of 55 characters."
-description: "A brief description of what the article covers."
+description: "A brief description of what the article covers.
+The description should be a maximum of 160 characters."
 date: YYYY-MM-DD
 author: "Author Name"
+tags: ["one", "two", "three"]
 ---

 # Title of the Article